Message from the Executive Director, Mission and Vision

 Message from the Executive Director

-We faced the impact of the challenges and opportunities that the COVID-19 mitigation measures brought us.
-Through it, the strengths of the staff, our faculty and student fellows, and the SCCE’s credibility with our community partners led us to adapt and offer virtual homework assistance and Naturalization classes.
+The Center faced the impact of the challenges and opportunities that the COVID-19 mitigation measures brought us.
+Through it, the strengths of the staff, faculty, Student Fellows, Bonner Leaders, and the SCCESL’s credibility with our community partners led us to adapt and continue our work.

 Merydawilda Colón, LSW, PhD

 Executive Director, Stockton Center for Community Engagement and Service-Learning and Tenured Professor of Social Work

 - Community Engagement co-sponsors programs in the community, opens doors and creates connections for new and improved collaborations, maximizes resources to maintain and establish mutually beneficial relationships with the community, and assists our internal and external partners with research activities to deepen the scholarship of engagement.

 - Service-Learning is a pathway for social change through community-based learning, via curricular/co-curricular opportunities, sustaining civic engagement, enhancing reciprocal community partnerships, fostering civic and social agency, and exploring experiences through critical reflection.